DevOps4Networks/iox-utils/pyserial_util/README.md

  The upshot is that you need to try these scripts a few times and watch what they do in your environment, before letting them loose unsupervised.

+ The notes at https://github.com/DevOps4Networks/IOX-Notes may also be useful.

 ##Notes
  You may see an exception message such as: "[Errno 16] Resource busy: '/dev/cu.SLAB_USBtoUART6'".